pranavanand24/Interview-Prep/README.md

-## 1.Collection of Topic Wise Best Coding Questions With solution in Python from all Over Web.
+## 1.collection of topic Wise best coding questions With solution in python from all over Web.

-## 2.Theoritical Topics also Covered such as OOPS, CN, DBMS,and OS etc.

 Tech interviews can be intimidating.
 They often have several phases, from the first technical phone screen, to a remote coding interview or assignment, to the final on-site interview and whiteboard challenge.